lazhoff/mule-secureprops-cli/README.md

 File preview appears on the right; logs are shown at the bottom.

-Click Settings to configure keys, regex, and encryption options.
+Click Settings to configure keys and encryption options.

 - CLI Mode (Advanced)
 You can run the CLI batch files in two ways: